LaurentHrt/dotfiles/README.md

 ## Todo

+- use env variable bitwarden.unlock to automatically unlock bw
 - Check atuiin already logged in before logging in
 - Add some usefull log message like 'starting chezmoi install on branch xxx'
 - Automatically skip GUI installation if there is no GUI